 Our trail also has a very large educational component.
 In 2000, after passage of the Secure Rural Schools Act, we worked with local school districts, and we received Title II monies from the United States Forest Service.
 Our Service Knowledge Youth (SKY) Program taught young people valuable skills through trail construction and maintenance.
 This program continues to flourish as a major part our public outreach.

 In 2008, Congressman Norm Dicks (D-WA) and Senator Maria Cantwell (D-WA) introduced legislation to add the Pacific Northwest Trail to the National Trails System.
 Each of our counties and states rallied behind that effort.
 On March 30, 2009, President Obama signed our bill into law.
-Today the US Forest Service is establishing a Federal Advisory Committee (FACA) and a Comprehensive Management Plan (CMP) for the Trail as well as making our traditional wilderness route easier for newbie hikers.
+In August 2015, the US Forest Service established the Pacific Northwest National Scenic Trail Advisory Committee of non-federal volunteers.
+The Council will make recommendations on the administration and management of the PNNST that will inform a comprehensive plan.